ClickHouse/ClickHouse/docs/en/operations/query-result-cache.md

 To set the maximum number of cache entries and the maximum size of a cache entry in bytes and in records, use settings [query_result_cache_max_entries](settings/settings.md#query-result-cache-max-entries), [query_result_cache_max_entry_size](settings/settings.md#query-result-cache-max-entry-size) and [query_result_cache_max_entry_records](settings/settings.md#query-result-cache-max-entry-records).

+To define how long a query must run at least such that its result is cached, use setting [query_result_cache_min_query_duration](settings/settings.md#query-result-cache-min-query-duration).

 To control how often a query needs to run until its result is cached, use setting [query_result_cache_min_query_runs](settings/settings.md#query-result-cache-min-query-runs).

 To specify the validity period after which cache entries become stale, use setting [query_result_cache_keep_seconds_alive](settings/settings.md#query-result-cache-keep-seconds-alive).